 Adam Smith on the division of labor

 Adam Smith writes more eloquently than I so here is his quote.

 The difference of natural talents in different men, is, in reality, much less than we are aware of; and the very different genius which appears to distinguish men of different professions, when grown up to maturity, is not upon many occasions so much the cause, as the effect of the division of labour.
 The difference between the most dissimilar characters, between a philosopher and a common street porter, for example, seems to arise not so much from nature, as from habit, custom, and education.
 When they came in to the world, and for the first six or eight years of their existence, they were, perhaps, very much alike, and neither their parents nor play-fellows could perceive any remarkable difference.
 About that age, or soon after, they come to be employed in very different occupations.
 The difference of talents comes then to be taken notice of, and widens by degrees, till at last the vanity of the philosopher is willing to acknowledge scarce any resemblance.

-How can it be make more clear.
-We all add up to 100% and our work and character brings us talent and not the other way around.
+How can it make more clear?
+We all add up to 100% and our work and character bring us talent and not the other way around.
 Marcus Aurelius wrote ‘character is destiny’.
 I do not know why people have forgotten this and are blaming everyone else for problems and expecting the government to take the lead in fixing them.

 Market and division of labor

 In the Wealth of Nations Smith went on to comment on how specialization of labor was limited by market conditions.

 When the market is very small, no person can have any encouragement to dedicate himself entirely to one employment, for want of the power to exchange all that surplus part of the produce of his own labour, which is over and above his own consumption, for such parts of the produce of other men’s labour as he has occasion for.

 With globalization, this no longer applies to a modern economy and people with the Internet.
 It is more about developing a specialization that will pay.